Who is Credit Service Company, Inc.?

 Lexington Law is a professional credit repair company that helps people fix their credit.

 In addition to collection accounts, Lexington Law will help you challenge (and possibly remove) other inaccurate information from your credit report.
-These items include inquiries, late payments, charge-offs, foreclosures, repossessions, judgments, tax liens, and bankruptcies.
+These items include inquiries, late payments, charge-offs, foreclosures, repossessions, bankruptcies, and more.

 Call Lexington Law now to learn more: (800) 220-0084